-CRL 232 is strongly recommended for any student considering Professional or Graduate training following completion of their degree.
+CRL 232 is recommended but not required for any student considering Professional training.
+CRL 232 is required for Graduate training following completion of their degree.

 All students must take at least 9 credits of Writing Emphasis courses and 9 credits of Speaking Emphasis courses.
 Students who enter WCU with 40-70 transfer credits only need 6 credits of each; students who enter with >70 transfer credits only need 3 credits of each.
 All students must take at least 3 credits of Writing Emphasis and 3 credits of Speaking Emphasis at the 300-400 level.